+The best thing you can do at an event such as this is RELAX!
+Relax in the open air right on the beach.
 All in all, this is one relaxing event to attend.
 Stay, enjoy the weather and the sculpting and gawk and stroll as long as you like.
 I did!

 In an attempt to ease parking at Siesta Beach event organizers suggest you park off site at either of two locations and use public transportation such as Sarasota County Area Transportation buses to shuttle you to Siesta Beach.

 The free Siesta Key Breeze Trolley runs daily from 8:00 am to 10:00 pm to and from Siesta Key Village and Turtle Beach.
 A mobile app is available to track the trolley in real time.